unaiiM/SocksJS/README.md

-    users : ["unai"],                       // is the admited users from the idend, by default is void array; [] connect : true,                         // by default is true bind : true,                            // by default is true laddress : laddress                     // by default ladress is set to a random ipv4 address from the avaliable addresses in the device
+    users : ["unai"],                       // is the admited users from the idend, by default is void array; [] connect : true,                         // by default is true bind : true,                            // by default is true laddress : laddress                     // by default ladress is set to 0.0.0.0
                                             // laddress is used to specify where a bind server or associate server will listen
                                             // is recommended set the laddress where the remote host can connect to it };